Generic name: nortriptyline hydrochloride

 Patients should be advised of the following issues and asked to alert their prescribers if these occur while taking nortriptyline hydrochloride.Clinical Worsening and Suicide Risk

 Patients, their families, and their caregivers should be encouraged to be alert to the emergence of anxiety, agitation, panic attacks, insomnia, irritability, hostility, aggressiveness, impulsivity, akathisia (psychomotor restlessness), hypomania, mania, other unusual changes in behavior, worsening of depression, and suicidal ideation, especially early during antidepressant treatment and when the dose is adjusted up or down.
 Families and caregivers of patients should be advised to look for the emergence of such symptoms on a day-to-day basis, since changes may be abrupt.
 Such symptoms should be reported to the patient's prescriber or health professional, especially if they are severe, abrupt in onset, or were not part of the patient's presenting symptoms.
 Symptoms such as these may be associated with an increased risk for suicidal thinking and behavior and indicate a need for very close monitoring and possibly changes in the medication.

 Troublesome patient hostility may be aroused by the use of nortriptyline hydrochloride.
-As may happen with other drugs of its class, epileptiform seizures may accompany its administration.
+Epileptiform seizures may accompany its administration, as is true of other drugs of its class.

 The possibility of a suicidal attempt by a depressed patient remains after the initiation of treatment; in this regard, it is important that the least possible quantity of drug be dispensed at any given time.